coxmediagroup/Tic-Tac-Toe/docs/install.rst

 `OS X`

-use Homebrew or MacPorts if the build process complains of a missing library.
+Use Homebrew or MacPorts if the build process complains of a missing library.

 `Ubuntu`